-Effective the first day of each school year, the district must be prepared to begin the transfer of any student who chooses to exercise the individual choice option provision.
-The district must offer, within fourteen calendar days of the incident, an opportunity to transfer to a safe public school within the district to any student who has become a victim of a violent criminal offense while in or on the grounds of a public school that the student attends.
+Effective the first day of each school year beginning in 2003, the district must be prepared to begin the transfer of any student who chooses to exercise the individual unsafe school choice option provision.
+The district must offer, within fourteen ten calendar days of the incident, an opportunity to transfer to a safe public school within the district to any student who has become a victim of a violent criminal offense while in or on the grounds of a public school that the student attends.
 While the student must be offered the opportunity to transfer, the student may elect to remain at the school.